 Friday, November 20, 2020

-LAUD 6: Mitigating the Impact of COVID-19 on the Academic Progress of Underrepresented Faculty (Access Resources)
+LAUD 6: Mitigating the Impact of COVID-19 on the Academic Progress of Underrepresented Faculty (Access Resources and View Recording)

 Recent articles in Nature, the New York Times, and other venues have documented the disproportionate effect of COVID-19 on the academic careers of women and faculty who are underrepresented in the academy.
 This new crisis adds to preexisting biases in hiring, funding, promotion, and tenure.
 Bias shows up in the metrics that are used to evaluate impact, define sub-disciplines, and determine research areas that are considered core.
 This in turn affects research funding, access to prominent publication venues, and even the language that is used to characterize research abilities, roles, and contributions.
 The bias particularly affects underrepresented minority and female faculty.

-In this workshop, academic leaders from across the consortium will have the opportunity to discuss and share strategies to mitigate bias as well as the challenges caused by COVID-19 on the professional advancement of their colleagues.
-This workshop will feature a moderated 45-minute panel followed by 45 minutes of Q&A. Participants will be introduced to:
+In this workshop, academic leaders from across the consortium had the opportunity to discuss and share strategies to mitigate bias as well as the challenges caused by COVID-19 on the professional advancement of their colleagues.
+This workshop featured a moderated 45-minute panel followed by 45 minutes of Q&A. Participants were introduced to: